xaviergenelin/Fetch-Rewards-Assessment/README.md

 # Fetch-Rewards-Assessment

 This file contains answers to the Fetch Rewards Assessment or points to the files that will have the answers necessary.
 I haven't worked with a .json file before, the jupyter notebook code is how I converted this into something that was usable to my current knowledge for checking the data for quality issues as well as getting something that I can use for a SQL query.
 That code is in the JSON to dataframes.jpynb file.
+The csv files that were created from the python code are attached to this repo as well and were used in the .Rmd file.

 ## Part 1
 The image within this repo has what I believe the relational diagram would look like (Fetch Assesment part 1.jpg)